seatable/seatable-admin-docs/docs/installation-rework/advanced/custom_proxy.md

 # Replace caddy with another proxy

 The Single-Node Installation describes an installation of a SeaTable server with the webserver caddy.
 We dediced to use Caddy because it simplifies the handling of let's encrypt certificates.
 If you create a DNS entry and point it to your server, caddy will do everything else for you.
-Also we configured caddy with state of the art security configurations:
+Also we configured caddy with state of the art security configurations.

-- A+ with ssl-labs
-- B with mozilla observatory
-- 100% with ...

 ## Custom proxy with SeaTable Server